The Brewers | Charlie and the Beer Factory

 Art & Science | Why We Make Serious Beer

 Beer was brewed for a thousand years before we understood the science behind it.
-Now that we have a solid grasp of this science - and at the Gilded Goat we have a devotion to it - we use it to refine the process to be both sustainable and repeatable yet creative and innovative.
+Now that we have a solid grasp of this science - and at the Gilded Goat we have a devotion to it - it helps refine the brewing process to be sustainable and repeatable yet creative and innovative.
 This fusion of science and art results in our ability to push the boundaries.
 We brew according to what we believe in and what appeals to our customers.
 We have the styles you're accustomed to seeing, but when we add honey to the Kölsch and peppercorns to the Blonde, we create artful beers that are uniquely our own.

 There aren't many microbreweries across the country with their own quality control lab.
 Our lab is crucial to our process.
 It inspires confidence in the process and confirms the science.
 We incorporate many local ingredients into our recipes; our quality control assures that the beer you order at the bar is exactly what we've planned for.
 We use the scientific approach to critically assess and objectively measure the aspects that are most important when you're bringing that pint of beer to your lips.